aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/7782241"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-I created this visualization to show how the rankings of the country is projected to change in the year 2030.
+<p>I created this visualization to show how the rankings of the country is projected to change in the year 2030.
 Here I used the racing bar chart and was able to also use color to categorize by region.
 I had originally not planned on adding this visualization but wanted to show how I envisioned the region grouping for my first visualization.
-The racing bar chart is definitely a very interactive way to visualize the ranking change but the intent here was to show how the colours would have been minimized and how regions could have been grouped.
+The racing bar chart is definitely a very interactive way to visualize the ranking change but the intent here was to show how the colours would have been minimized and how regions could have been grouped. </p>

-Overall, I found that breaking down the original visualization into seperate visualizations helped to highlight each aspect of the article without adding too much information into one single chart.
+<p>Overall, I found that breaking down the original visualization into seperate visualizations helped to highlight each aspect of the article without adding too much information into one single chart.
 I completely eliminated the India map from my visualization since the information shown seemed extraneous and the growth % was derivable from the other data.
 Also, the colour effect used in the original visualization was too distracting, which was also eliminated here.
 I cut down on the information that was shown in the chart and added a title and subtitle instead for each of the visualization.
-My main idea was to use simple visualizations to convey the story.
+My main idea was to use simple visualizations to convey the story. </p>